Coral Reefer Band

-The Coral Reefer Band is the touring and recording band of American singer-songwriter Jimmy Buffett, backing him until Buffett's death in September 2023 and then continuing on without him.
+The Coral Reefer Band is the touring and recording band of American singer-songwriter Jimmy Buffett, backing him until Buffett's death in September 2023 and has continued on without him.
 The band's name alludes to both coral reefs (in line with Buffett's tropical-themed music) and "reefer" (slang for marijuana).

 With Buffett

-Fingers Taylor, an original Coral Reefer, discovered Buffett performing solo one evening at The Hub on the University of Southern Mississippi campus in 1970.
+Greg "Fingers" Taylor, an original Coral Reefer, discovered Buffett performing solo one evening at The Hub on the University of Southern Mississippi campus in 1970.
 This resulted in Taylor contributing harmonica accompaniment for part of the performance, the beginning of their long-term collaboration.

 In 1975, Buffett formed the Coral Reefer Band.
 He credits his future wife for cleaning up their look, replacing their ripped Levi jeans and collarless shirts.
 The band was the opening act for the Eagles in August 1975.

 The band performed their final concert with Buffett on May 6, 2023, in San Diego.
 Buffett made two further concert appearances, as an unannounced guest at concerts by Coral Reefer Band members, in Amagansett, New York, on June 11 and in Portsmouth, Rhode Island, on July 2, before his death in September of that year.